inatlija/dumb_lang/README.md

-# DumbLang - BrainFuck Clone
+# DumbLang - A bad simpler BrainFuck clone

 A tiny Zig interpreter that reads a file and understands to `+`, `-`, or `.`.